Location

 The Caretaker's Cottage

-Completely independent, it is located to the northwest of the mill and features a stone exterior and an enclosed garden of approximately 400 m², giving it the feel of a genuine little cottage.
+Set back from the other buildings and completely independent, it is located on the northwest part of the property and features a stone exterior and an enclosed garden of approximately 400 m², giving it the feel of a genuine little cottage.
 With a floor area of approximately 56 m², it includes a living room, a fitted kitchen, a lavatory, a shower room and a bedroom, as well as an attic.

 The Grounds

-Sheltered from view, they extend over approximately 6,000 m² and are partially enclosed by a stone wall.
+Sheltered from view and immersed in silence, they extend over approximately 6,000 m² and are partially enclosed by a stone wall.
 Past the impressive wrought-iron gate, a cobblestone esplanade leads to an orchard to the south, while, to the west, a bridge crosses the Cléry River and provides access to the mill.
-Fully landscaped, the area was designed in harmony with the surrounding nature, which is, in turn, highlighted from every angle.
+Fully landscaped and blanketed in lawn, the area was designed in harmony with the surrounding nature, which is, in turn, highlighted from every angle.
 As for water, ubiquitous on the property, it enlivens the grounds thanks to its visual presence and gentle sound.

 In addition, weeping willows near the former washhouse, magnolias, meticulously pruned ivy and white hydrangeas create a timeless tableau, while, to the south of the barn, a heated swimming pool of 11 x 5 metres, renovated in 2003, represents an ideal area for relaxation.
 Lastly, to the west of the mill, a more secluded area leads to an arbour festooned with ivy and honeysuckle and a poplar grove of approximately six hectares is located along the edge of the grounds.